Gottfried Adolf Kinau

-Adolph (or Adolf) Gottfried Kinau (4 January 1814 – 9 January 1888) was a German Protestant minister and astronomer.
+Gottfried Adolf Kinau (4 January 1814 – 9 January 1888) was a German Protestant minister and astronomer.

-Born in Aschersleben into a family of ministers and teachers, he studied theology in Halle and Magdeburg from 1833 to 1840.
+Born in Aschersleben into a family of ministers and teachers, Kinau studied theology in Halle and Magdeburg from 1833 to 1840.
 Until 1851, he had several appointments as teacher.
-Till 1861 he was minister in Rohr in Thuringia.
+Until 1861, he was minister in Rohr in Thuringia.
 Until his death he was minister at the Kreuzkirche in Suhl, Thuringia.
 He had several offices in charity and school system.

-Kinau was known as selenographer who had specialised in lunar rills.
+Kinau was known as a selenographer, who had specialised in lunar rills.
 In 1847 he discovered six lunar rilles and continued to make lunar drawings all his life.
 The lunar crater Kinau is named after him.